Stained Glass - Table of Contents

 Glass

 Glass is made with very basic ingredients.
-Sand is the main ingredient, and then added to that are ashes from trees or plants which help the sand to melt.
+Silica (sand) is the main ingredient, and then added to that are ashes from trees or plants which help the sand to melt.
 Something like lime is also added which is a stabilizing ingredient, and it protects the glass from moisture.
-Virtually the same recipe is used to make glass today, but through the years there have been many variations, and new recipes continue to emerge.

 Glassblowing